-Chromosomal translocations involve transfers of DNA between non-homologous chromosomes.
-This may involve swapping large portions of two or more chromosomes.
-The exchanges of DNA may be balanced or unbalanced.
+DNA may be balanced or unbalanced.
 In balanced translocations, the genes are swapped, but no genetic information is lost.
-In unbalanced translocations, there is an unequal exchange of genetic material resulting in duplication or loss of genes.
+In unbalanced translocations, there is an unequal exchange of genetic material, resulting in duplication or loss of genes.
 Translocations result in new chromosomal structures called derivative chromosomes, because they are derived or created from two different chromosomes.
 Translocations are often found to be linked to cancers and can also cause infertility.
 Even if the translocations are balanced in the parent, the embryo often won't survive unless the baby inherits both of that parent's derivative chromosomes (to maintain the balance).